-So far, the project has rebuilt walls around Wyse Park, preserved and secured ancient gravestones and laid new paving in that area.
-Other works have also been undertaken to repair the City walls and the Beech Tower.
+So far, the project has rebuilt walls around Wyse Park, preserved and secured ancient gravestones, and laid new paving in that area.
+Other works have also been undertaken to repair the City walls and the Beach Tower.

-The current phase of the project will rebuild the arch in St John’s Priory and it will take up to twelve months to complete.
-The arch which was part of the 12th century Benedictine monastery was removed in the 19th century.
+The first phase of the project was to rebuild the arch in St John’s Priory, and took up to twelve months to complete.
+The arch, which was part of the 12th century Benedictine monastery, was removed in the 19th century.
 Considerable research and planning has gone into the design and detailing of the replacement arch.
 All this work is done under the direct supervision of a master Stonemason and Conservation Authorities.

 Funding of this Local Training Initiative is provided by Waterford Wexford ETB and Waterford City & County Council.
-The initiative is regularly auditted to ensure that students derive the best outcomes.
+The initiative is regularly audited to ensure that students derive the best outcomes.

-Further thanks is due to The Regional Youth Servcie who continue to support our training efforts and in no small way contibute to enhancing Waterford’s rich and diverse heritage.
+Further thanks is due to The Regional Youth Service who continue to support our training efforts, and in no small way contribute to enhancing Waterford’s rich and diverse heritage.

-It flourished until 1537 when King Henry VIII of England decided as part of his reformation of the church to close the monasteries.
-As with almost all of the closed monasteries, its land and buildings were presented to local loyal supporters of the king. in the case of St Johns Priory the land was given to William Wyse, making him a substantial land owner and the family as the Wyses of the Manor of St. John.
-This site was the Wyse family’s place of burial for a number of centuries. a number of their headstones remain in good condition and many of these are displayed along the refurbished wall within Wyse Park.
+It flourished until 1537 when King Henry VIII of England decided to close the monasteries as part of the church reformation.
+As with almost all of the closed monasteries, its land and buildings were presented to local loyal supporters of the king.
+In the case of St Johns Priory, the land was given to William Wyse, making him a substantial land owner and the family were known as the Wyse’s of the Manor of St. John.
+This site was the Wyse family’s place of burial for a number of centuries.
+A number of their headstones remain in good condition, and many of these are displayed along the refurbished wall within Wyse Park.